veysiyildiz/beer-collection/README.md

 This is the Beer Collection App.
 It's built with NextJS ❤️, server-side rendering first.
 You can add beers to your collection.
 You can also give beers a rating and leave comments.

 ## Data Source
 The beer details are now stored in a MongoDB database.
 I chose to use MongoDB to demonstrate fullstack Next.js features.
 I also added the ability to leave comments and ratings for the beers, to demonstrate how I work with data in a database setup.
 The initial data for the database was taken from the `https://api.punkapi.com/v2/beers` website and modified to fit the application's needs.
-I added delays to simulate real-world loading times, and I used both `Suspense` and `loading.tsx` to demonstrate different loading methods, even though it's not always the best practice.
-Similarly, I included both API routes and server actions to show different approaches, but in a real-world project, it might be better to consider project needs and/or stick with just one method for consistency.
+I added delay to simulate real-world loading times, and I used `Suspense` for listing beers.
+I included both API routes and server actions to show different approaches, but in a real-world project, it might be better to consider project needs and/or stick with just one method for consistency.

+Since beer detail pages are server side generated (SSG) pages, building app in local will require `NEXT_PUBLIC_API_BASE_URL=https://beer-collection-sigma.vercel.app/` in .env file.
+See Installation instructions.

 It's important to note that `disabling JavaScript` will prevent the application from transitioning out of the loading state, as `Suspense` relies on JavaScript to detect when the condition is met and render the actual content.
 To observe how the application behaves with JavaScript disabled on your local, you can comment out the Suspense component in the homepage and delete the loading.tsx file in the beer folder.
 Or see this deployment link [Disable JavaScript Link](https://beer-collection-fn92-9flckoc3j-veysiyildizs-projects.vercel.app/).